cassmastern/lers-sandbox/docs/whatsinhere.md

 # What's in Here?

-This site contains writing samples designed to remain relevant and useful for my future endeavors.
+This site contains writing samples designed to remain relevant and useful for my own use and future endeavors, as well as some concepts/ideas.

 These include:

 - a report on how this site was developed and deployed
 - cross-platform architecture descriptions of the three cloud giants: Amazon, Google, and Microsoft